Porgramming-Hero-web-course/batch-4-assignment-1-utsobe/blog-1.md

 ---

-## What Are Intersection Types?
+## Intersection Types

-Intersection types are about combining multiple types into one.
-Think of it as saying, “This must have *all* these properties.”
-You use an ampersand (`&`) to define them.
+Intersection types, on the other hand, combine multiple types into one.
+A value has to satisfy all specified types.
+These are written using the ampersand (`&`) symbol.

 ### Example:
 ```typescript